Controlling the Risk of Corrupted Contexts for Language Models via Early-Exiting: Robustness of Risk Control Approach

 We provide a plot, Figure \ref{fig:lambda-vs-acc-with-confidence-intervals}, with confidence intervals added to our results in Fig. \ref{fig:lambda-vs-acc} by bootstrapping samples from the datasets.
 We then only highlight $\lambda$ values for which no point within our confidence interval loses more than 5\% of the accuracy gains from correct demonstrations while still doing better than the full model given incorrect demonstrations.
 We also include error bars for the accuracy of correct and incorrect demonstrations.
 Notably, even with these confidence bounds, there remain regions where the yellow band persists—demonstrating that even when accounting for the variance in samples, there still exist values of $\lambda$ that satisfy our desiderata.
 This provides clearer evidence for the robustness of our results.

-\section{Risk Control at Any Proportion of Correct vs Incorrect Demos}
+\subsection{Risk Control at Any Proportion of Correct vs Incorrect Demos}

-Here, we show results demonstrating that regardless of the proportion of correct vs incorrect demos in the calibration data, we are still able to control the combined risk over a test set drawn i.i.d. from the same distribution.
-Results shown in Figures \ref{fig:25-75}, \ref{fig:10-90} and \ref{fig:5-95} for cases when there are more correct than incorrect demonstrations (a scenario that is likely in real-world applications), but we also show in Fig.\ref{fig:90-10} that even when we have many more incorrect than correct demonstrations, our risk-control guarantees still hold.
+Here, we show results demonstrating that regardless of the proportion of helpful vs harmful context in the calibration data, we are still able to control the combined risk over a test set drawn i.i.d. from the same distribution.
+Results shown in Figures \ref{fig:25-75}, \ref{fig:10-90} and \ref{fig:5-95} for cases when there are more correct than incorrect demonstrations in ICL (a scenario that is likely in real-world applications), but we also show in Fig.\ref{fig:90-10} that even when we have many more incorrect than correct demonstrations, our risk-control guarantees still hold.
+We provide similar results on our CALM open-ended multi-token QA task in Fig. \ref{fig:calm-10-90} and \ref{fig:calm-90-10}, once again showing that we control the risk more efficiently under varying distributions of context quality.

-\section{Class-Conditional Risk Control}
+\subsection{Class-Conditional Risk Control}

 We provide all results from our experiments investigating the class-conditional risk levels over all datasets and models using a 50-50 split of correct and incorrect demonstrations.
 Results are shown in Figures \ref{fig:correct-incorrect-split-scaling} and \ref{fig:correct-incorrect-split-max0}.